Wrocław: Rail and bus

 The main rail station is Wrocław Główny, which is the largest railway station in Poland by the number of passengers served (21.2 million passengers a year), and perhaps the most important railroad junction alongside Warsaw Central station.
-The station is supported by PKP Intercity, Polregio, Koleje Dolnośląskie and Leo Express.
-There are direct connections to Szczecin, Poznań, and to Warsaw Central through Łódź Fabryczna station.
+The station is supported by PKP Intercity, Polregio, Lower Silesian Railways and Leo Express.
+There are direct connections to Szczecin, Poznań, and to Warsaw Central through Łódź Fabryczna railway station.
 There is also a regular connection to Berlin Hauptbahnhof and Wien Hauptbahnhof (Vienna), as well as indirect to Praha hlavní nádraží (Prague) and Budapest-Nyugati with one transfer depending on the carrier.